hotwax/oms-documentation/documents/learn-oms/business-process-models/inventorylifecycle.md

 ## Inventory Variances in Stores

-Store managers often come across discrepancies between the recorded inventory in their systems and the actual physical stock on hand.
-To address these discrepancies, they periodically conduct inventory cycle counts.

-HotWax Commerce `Cycle Count App` enables store associates to perform scheduled periodic cycle counts while also allowing them to log inventory variances identified outside of the cycle counts.
+Maintaining accurate inventory levels in a retail environment is challenging, especially for omnichannel retailers.
+Discrepancies between physical stock and system records can arise from factors such as theft, damage, or human error during transactions.
+To address these inconsistencies, stores conduct periodic cycle counts.
+This helps reconcile actual inventory with system records, ensuring accuracy across all platforms.

+HotWax Commerce offers a `Cycle Count App` designed to make the process simple and efficient for  operations teams as well as store associates.

+Operations teams can schedule cycle counts at specific stores, assigning them to the store associates for execution.
+Once assigned, store associates are notified and can begin the counting process using the app, scanning products and recording the quantities they find.

+These periodic checks help clear inventory discrepancies in real time, so store records reflect accurate quantities.

+After completing the cycle count, store associates submit their results, which are then reviewed by operations managers.
+Once the cycle counting results are approved, HotWax Commerce automatically adjusts the QOH and ATP.

 It’s also crucial to account for these variances in the ERP and keep inventory up-to-date for stores.
-HotWax Commerce provides an inventory variance feed for the ERP so that these inventory variances can be updated in the ERP as well.

-Before understanding how HotWax Commerce pushes inventory variances to the ERP, let's first see how inventory adjustments resulting from both cycle counting and outside of cycle counting are accounted for in HotWax Commerce:
+Before understanding how HotWax Commerce pushes inventory variances to the ERP, let's first see how inventory adjustments resulting from cycle counting are accounted for in HotWax Commerce:

-**Periodic cycle counts:** Store associates periodically perform cycle counting at stores for inventory reconciliation.
-If they identify any discrepancies between the system's inventory records and the actual physical counts, they record the variances.
-After recording the inventory variances in the Cycle Counting App, they are pushed to the OMS for approval.

-<mark style="color:orange;">**Auto increase or decrease ATP:**</mark> Cycle counting can result in two outcomes: either the physical inventory is less or more than the systemic inventory.
-Upon approval of the cycle counting outcome, HotWax Commerce automatically adjusts the QOH and ATP accordingly.
-If the actual physical count is less than the systemic inventory, QOH and ATP are decreased, conversely, if the physical count is more than the systemic inventory, QOH and ATP are increased.
+<mark style="color:orange;">**Auto increase QOH & ATP:**</mark>: When results show that the physical count exceeds the systemic inventory, the QOH and ATP are increased.

-**Inventory variances outside of periodic cycle counts:** While cycle counting in stores follows a periodic schedule and requires approval, stores frequently encounter sudden inventory discrepancies in various scenarios.
-For example, if store associates identify 5 damaged units at their location, they’d want to record a variance of -5 for the damaged inventory.
-Similarly, if they discover 2 units of previously missing inventory, they’d want to record +2 for the newly found items.

-<mark style="color:orange;">**Auto increase or decrease QOH & ATP:**</mark> Similar to cycle counting, unexpected inventory variances can result in two outcomes: either the physical inventory is less or more than the systemic inventory.
-HotWax Commerce automatically adjusts the QOH and ATP accordingly, if the actual physical count is less than the systemic inventory, both QOH and ATP are decreased, conversely, if the physical count is more than the systemic inventory, both QOH and ATP are increased.
+<mark style="color:orange;">**Auto decrease QOH & ATP:**</mark>: When results show that the actual physical count is less than what the system shows, the QOH and ATP are reduced accordingly.

-When inventory adjustments resulting from cycle counting and unexpected inventory variances are recorded in HotWax Commerce, the `Online ATP` for the product is recalculated.
+When inventory adjustments resulting from cycle counting are recorded in HotWax Commerce, the online ATP for the product is recalculated.
 This ensures that the sellable inventory available for eCommerce is accurately calculated based on the latest stock levels.

-It's crucial to note that in case of reporting inventory variance for damaged items, HotWax Commerce only reduces the ATP and not the QOH.
-This is because the product is still physically present at the location despite being damaged, but because its ATP has been reduced, the damaged inventory is also excluded from the `Online ATP`, so no risk of overselling.

 ## Push Inventory Variances to ERP